portsbuild/portsbuild/README.md

 A distribution & copyright license has not been chosen yet at this time (although leaning towards BSD License).

+Note: This project is not dead.
+I'm planning to resume once I finish up work-related projects. :) I'm happy to see that DirectAdmin released a 11.x-compatible beta binary earlier this year!

 ### Supported Operating Systems
 * FreeBSD 11.0 x64 (primary focus)
 * FreeBSD 10.3 x64 (working)